Penny Stock Disclosures

 • The compensation disclosure must cover both the firm's and the salesperson's compensation.
 Disclosing only the firm's share is not sufficient.

-SEC Rule 15g-4 - Penny Stock Compensation Disclosure
+Penny Stock Aggregate-Compensation Disclosure

 • Requires disclosure of the broker-dealer's aggregate compensation in connection with the penny stock transaction